-This procedure is done when a baby that is still in the womb suffers from severe anemia .
+This procedure is done when a fetus suffers from severe anemia .
 Anemia is a lack of red blood cells.
-A transfusion is needed when the baby's blood count falls too low.
-A transfusion means giving the baby red blood cells from a donor.
+A transfusion means giving the fetus red blood cells from a donor.

 There are two types of fetal blood transfusions:

 A transfusion is needed when the fetus's blood count falls too low.
 Severe anemia in a fetus can cause death.
 Anemia can be caused by:

 The goals of fetal blood transfusions are to:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems like: